X

 Hypertensive crisis: What are the symptoms?

 What's a hypertensive crisis?
-If I notice a spike in my blood pressure, what should I do?
+If I have a spike in my blood pressure, what should I do?

 Answer Section

-Severely high blood pressure can damage blood vessels and body organs, including the heart, brain, kidneys and eyes.
-During a hypertensive crisis, the heart may not be able to pump blood effectively.
+Severely high blood pressure can damage blood vessels and body organs, including the:

 • Urgent hypertensive crisis.
 Blood pressure is 180/120 mm Hg or greater.
 There are no signs of organ damage.